 Overcoming “AI Imposter Syndrome” in Content and Communications Teams

 By guest contributor: Heather Hinojosa, Speakeasy.
-Heather is a member of the Marketing AI Pulse community.
+She is a valued member of Marketing AI Pulse.
 For more on her background, perspective, and experience, see the bio below.

 I'm going to confess something that feels dangerous to admit out loud as a marketer.
 Every time I use generative AI to help me, this niggling voice in the back of my mind whispers that I'm a fraud.